girder/girder/docs/installation.rst

 Installation
 ============

-Before you install, see the :doc:`prerequisites <prerequisites>` guide to make sure you have all required system dependencies installed.
+Before you install, see the :doc:`installation quickstart <installation-quickstart>` guide to make sure you have all required system dependencies installed.

 Activate the virtual environment
 --------------------------------